All comparisons

 PlanSwift's user interface has barely changed since its original release.
 It uses Windows XP-era design patterns: small buttons, cramped toolbars, cluttered menus, and no modern usability improvements.
 New estimators and younger team members describe it as confusing, unintuitive, and difficult to learn.
 In an industry already struggling with technology adoption, a dated UI is a real barrier.

-“The interface looks like it was designed 15 years ago.
-My team refuses to use it.”
+The interface looks like it was designed 15 years ago.
+My team refuses to use it.

-— Capterra Review
+Capterra Review

-Windows only, no cloud, no mobile
+Windows only — no Mac, no cloud, no mobile

 PlanSwift runs exclusively on Windows desktops.
-There is no web version, no Mac support, no mobile or tablet option, and no cloud synchronization.
-Your takeoff data lives on one machine.
-If you work from multiple locations, need to review measurements on a jobsite, or have team members on different platforms, PlanSwift cannot accommodate any of those workflows.
+There is no web version, no native Mac app, no iPad version, no mobile app, and no cloud synchronization.
+Mac-based estimators are locked out unless they buy a separate Windows laptop or run Parallels with a Windows license, both of which add cost and friction on top of the $1,749 annual fee.
+Your takeoff data lives on one specific machine.
+If you work from multiple locations, need to review measurements on a jobsite, or have a team member on a MacBook, PlanSwift cannot accommodate any of those workflows.
+This is why "PlanSwift alternative for Mac" is one of the highest-intent searches in construction software, and why Easy Takeoffs is the best takeoff software for Mac.

 Easy Takeoffs vs PlanSwift